Understanding Optical Windows

 |Zinc Sulfide (ZnS)||2.631||N/A||5.27||7.6||1525||120||12.5 - 50mm||2.0 - 3.0mm|

 The index of refraction is the ratio of the speed of light in a vacuum to the speed of light in an optical medium, which describes how light slows down as it passes through the material.
 The refractive index for optical glasses (nd) is specified at the Helium d-line wavelength of 587.6nm.
 Glasses with a low index of refraction are commonly referred to as "crowns" and glasses with a high index of refraction are referred to as "flints."

-The density of a glass is important to consider because it helps determine the weight of the optical assembly, which is critical for weight sensitive applications.
-A glass’s density also denotes how difficult it is to work with the glass and is somewhat proportional to the material cost.
+The density of a glass is important to consider because it helps determine the weight of the optical assembly, which is critical for weight-sensitive applications.
+Generally, the refractive index of a glass increases as the density increases.
+However, the relationship between refractive index and density is not linear.

 Coefficient of Thermal Expansion

 The coefficient of thermal expansion describes how the size of the glass will change with changes in temperature.
 This property is a key factor in applications involving extreme temperatures and quick temperature differentials.